Gargoyle: Purpose

 There are divided ideas as to the purpose of adding gargoyles to religious structures.
 Some state that gargoyles were meant to illustrate evil and sin, while others have posited that grotesques in architecture were apotropaic devices.
-In the 12th century, before the use of gargoyles as rain spouts, St. Bernard of Clairvaux was famous for speaking out against gargoyles carved on the walls of his monastery's cloister: St. Bernard emphasizes the absurdity of the beastly figures, pointing out their strange combinations of bodily parts.
+In the 12th century, before the use of gargoyles as rain spouts, St. Bernard of Clairvaux was famous for speaking out against gargoyles carved on the walls of his monastery's cloister: St. Bernard emphasizes the absurdity of the gargoyles' strange combinations of bodily parts.
 St. Bernard was a Cistercian, meaning he was unimpressed by the more ornate and expressive decoration used in any given cathedral or church.
 Because of this, he was repulsed by gargoyles and found them insulting to the church.

 What are these fantastic monsters doing in the cloisters before the eyes of the brothers as they read?

 While the theory that gargoyles were spiritual devices made to ward off devilish evil was very widely known and accepted, other schools of thoughts have developed over time.
 For example, in the case of gargoyles unattributable to any one or two animals, some say that they were simply the product of pagan mythology passed down through generations in the medium of fireside tales.
-Akin to the leading catholic theory but slightly different, some suggest that gargoyles were meant not to intimidate evil spirits or demons, but humans.
+Akin to the leading theory but slightly different, some suggest that gargoyles were meant not to intimidate evil spirits or demons, but humans.
 It is said that at the gateway of the city of Amiens, France, two gargoyles stood guard, and anyone with bad intentions toward the city and its people would be spewed with acid before being able to enter.
 On the contrary, the king of Amiens would be showered with coins with every return.

 Other gargoyles were meant to strike fear into the heart of the pious, specifically those that were anthropomorphized.
 Gargoyles that were mostly human but had animalistic attributes, like the harpy or cynocephaly were meant to represent the torturous fate of sinners.
 Some gargoyles were purely decoration, like the monkey in the courtyard of the palace of Jacques Cœur in Bourges, France.
 This stylistic choice was supposedly a nod to Cœr's exotic and adventurous lifestyle, as monkeys are a species not native to France.

-It is most likely that gargoyles meant all of these things depending on where and when they were made, and it shouldn't be the objective of the viewer to pin one purpose to the entirety of gargoyles.
+It is most likely that gargoyles meant one or more of these things depending on where and when they were made, and pinning one purpose to the entirety of gargoyles is impossible.
 According to Lester Burbank Bridaham, writing in Gargoyles, Chimeres and the Grotesque in French Gothic Sculpture, "There is much symbolism in the sculpture of the Gothic period; but we must be wary of reading in too much meaning."